Cost of debt

 If the redemption value of the bonds happens to be the same as the current market value, then for calculation purposes the bonds can be treated as if they were irredeemable.

-d (1-T) = the Internal Rate of Return (IRR) of the bond price the interest (net of tax) the redemption payment Convertible debt
+kd (1-T) = the Internal Rate of Return (IRR) of

 To calculate the cost of convertible debt you should:

 (1)Calculate the value of the conversion option using available data.
 Note: share prices can be assumed to grow in the future in line with the growth in dividends.

 (2)Compare the conversion option with the cash option.
 Assume all investors will choose the option with the higher value.

 (3)Calculate the IRR of the flows as for redeemable debt, treating the value of the conversion option (shares or cash) as the redemption value in the calculation.

 Note: the is no tax effect on redemption whichever option is chosen at the conversion date.

 Using credit spreads and credit rating agencies to determine the cost of debt

 However, an important technique for deriving cost of debt in practice is based on an awareness of credit spread (sometimes referred to as the "default risk premium"), and the formula: